Menu toggle

 - Show your valid driver’s license or passport at the testing site

-- Results will automatically be shared with the Admissions Office.
+- Results will automatically be shared with the Office of Admissions.

 11. Complete Additional Materials

-All incoming students are required to complete the following forms:
+All incoming students are required to complete the following electronic forms in their Accepted Student Status Portal:

 -